He Lived Through The Spanish Flu, Now 104-Year-Old Walter Kyle 'Glad' To Get COVID Vaccine

 DALLAS (CBSDFW.COM) – Walter Kyle was almost two years old when the 1918 Spanish flu pandemic killed at least 50 million people worldwide.

-Now, at 104 years old, he’s living through the coronavirus pandemic, having just received his second vaccination for COVID-19.READ MORE: Police: Missing Texas Teen Found Safe In Arlington After Amber Alert, Suspect Arrested
+Now, at 104 years old, he’s living through the coronavirus pandemic, having just received his second vaccination for COVID-19.READ MORE: Ousted ERCOT CEO Bill Magness Says He Won't Take A Severance Package

 “I’m glad to be able to get it and I’m looking forward to the day we can go back to eating in the dining room,” said Kyle.